FBA Community Grant Program Criteria

 Grant applications will be evaluated and grants will be awarded based on an overall assessment of the application, including how well the organization meets the following criteria:

-- Grant recipient must use grant funds for a health and wellness or environmentally-based initiative.
+- Grant recipient will use grant funds for a health and wellness or environmentally-based initiative.

 - Grant recipient will use grant funds for a program or initiative that reaches a significant number of individuals or significantly impacts a community with a documented problem or need.

-- Grant recipient should create a communication plan (i.e., social media, newspaper, press release, website, etc) to promote the benefits of the program within the local community.
+- Grant recipient will create a communication plan (i.e., social media, newspaper, press release, website, etc) to promote the benefits of the program within the local community.

 - Grant recipient is a 501(c)(3) charity organization or a state or local governmental entity that will use the grant funds for a charitable purpose.